 I rest my case.

-In the wrong hands, however, words have a habit of misbehaving – small errors, inappropriate tone or simple miscommunications can destroy the trust you’ve worked so hard to build.
-Slippery little suckers, those words.
+In the wrong hands, however, words have a habit of misbehaving – make a simple spelling mistake, over complicate an explanation, or strike the wrong tone of voice with the wrong audience and you can quickly destroy the trust you’ve worked so hard to build.

 Then one day, somebody said…

-“Hey!
-If you worked as a freelance copywriter, you could write all day for loads of really interesting clients and get paid more than you do now.”
+“Hey, Rowan!
+If you worked as a freelance copywriter, you could make shitloads of money writing cool stuff all day for loads of really interesting clients instead of getting bossed about by us lot for peanuts.”